Skip to Main Content

 • Support for habit-building.
 Look for apps that are built on the science of habit change, helping you stay accountable.
 Some people find streak tracking helpful, or reminders and daily challenges, or structured courses that help you stay consistent.

 • Accessibility and tone.
 The best apps feel like guides, not gatekeepers.
-They’re easy to use, non-judgmental, and meet you at your experience level—whether you’re a curious beginner or a lifelong practitioner.
+They’re easy to use, non-judgmental, and meet you at your experience level, whether you’re a curious beginner or a lifelong practitioner.

 • Options for your real life.
 Can you find a 5-minute session before work?
 A sleep meditation that actually works?
 A voice you trust when you’re feeling anxious or unfocused?
 Practicality matters.

 At Super Age, we believe meditation should feel like an invitation, not an obligation.
-It should help you build a deeper relationship with yourself—not with your streak counter.
-The best meditation app is the one you’ll actually use—and that helps you keep showing up.
+It should help you build a deeper relationship with yourself, not with your streak counter.
+The best meditation app is the one you’ll actually use, and that helps you keep showing up.

 Here are our picks for the best meditation apps for every different kind of practice.
-Plus, we’re sharing our top over all meditation app.
+Plus, we’re sharing our top overall meditation apps.
+Whether you’re building a habit, navigating healing, or just trying to focus, these apps meet you where you are.

-Best for Beginners
+Best Meditation Apps for Beginners

 Ease, structure, and no spiritual jargon required

-Headspace
+1) Headspace

 Structured courses, animated explainers, and guided meditations make this one of the most beginner-friendly apps.